Dining Food FOOD AND TRAVEL

 Written by Yehudah

-Chef and food writer, Yehudah Jacobs, walks us through the 10 Middle Eastern spices every American mouth should fall in love with now.
+Chef and food writer, Yehudah Jacobs, walks us through the 10 Middle Eastern spices every American should fall in love with now.

 There are a lot of spices out there, but as any good chef will tell you, it’s about quality and balance versus throwing tons of random flavors into the fire.
-Middle Eastern spices are exceptional when it comes to delivering crisp, precise flavor notes that can turn the taste volume up for vegetables, grains, fish, and meat.
+Middle Eastern spices are exceptional when it comes to delivering crisp, precise flavor notes that can turn the taste volume up for vegetables, grains, fish and meat.

 Here are the 10 best Middle Eastern spices that’ll make you want to hop on a camel or magic carpet to your local outdoor market: